debrawolford/pokedex/README.md

 ### Hopeful Future Features

-* Ability to count total height of all Pokemon with a certain ability
+* Ability to see total height of all Pokemon with a certain ability (view with list of all data is there, but currently unable to pass data to template properly)
-* Ability to count total amount of Pokemon with a certain ability
+* Ability to see total amount of Pokemon with a certain ability (view with list of all data is there, but currently unable to pass data to template properly)
 * Ability for the search bar to search and update results while typing

 ## Technologies Used